GDPR Compliance Checklist: How to Become Compliant

 Illustraction depicting a GDPR compliance checklist

 Meeting compliance standards can pose a challenge for businesses that process user data internationally.
 Of all the frameworks, 90% of compliance workers agree that GDPR standards are the hardest to meet.
-Whether you're new to GDPR or are trying to keep up with it, meeting its requirements is non-negotiable if your business activities involve processing personal data of data subjects in the European Union (EU).
+Whether you're new to GDPR or are trying to keep up with it, meeting its requirements is non-negotiable if your business activities involve processing the personal data of data subjects in the European Union (EU).

 To help you achieve and maintain compliance, we put together a GDPR compliance checklist covering the requirements to process user data.
 We also offer tips on becoming GDPR compliant and answer a few common framework questions.